Think You Might Have Celiac? 3 Steps to Take Right Away

 According to the Celiac Disease Foundation, the test is positive in about 98 percent of patients with celiac disease.
 However, if you’re not eating gluten, then the test will not show any antibodies.
 If you’ve been eliminating gluten and your doctor wants you to have the test, you’ll have to eat gluten for one to three months, and you’ll have to eat a lot.

 If you’re suffering from symptoms, the last thing you probably want to do is keep eating gluten.
 So get the test before you quit gluten.

 Step #2 Keep a Food Journal

 While you’re waiting for your doctor’s appointment, start keeping a food journal.
+Click here to download my free food diary template.
 Take notes on what you eat and the symptoms and side effects that you’re experiencing.
 Common celiac disease symptoms include:

 - Bloating And Pain

 - Chronic Diarrhea